git-afsantos/haros/README.md

 Current Status
 --------------

-HAROS is still being developed, as of March 2018.
+HAROS is still being developed, as of October 2018.

-There is a demo page available on [GitHub](https://git-afsantos.github.io/haros).
+There is a demo page available on [GitHub](https://git-afsantos.github.io/haros) and a demo video on [YouTube](https://www.youtube.com/watch?v=Y1JbzvaS3J4).

-Please use the issue tracker on this repository for issues or feature requests directly related with HAROS.
+Please use the issue tracker on this repository for issues or feature requests directly related to HAROS.
 For issues related to plugins, use the [plugin repository](https://github.com/git-afsantos/haros_plugins) instead.

 Installation